Switching from network-level to account-level tracking

 Tracking. - Navigate to the Audiences section.

-- Define your audience rules based on pixel events (for example: "Visited Brand A site", "Added to cart on Brand B", etc.).
+Create AudienceorNew Audience Rule. - Define your audience rules based on pixel events (for example: "Visited Brand A site", "Added to cart on Brand B").

 - Make sure the event names match what your pixel is sending with the Account ID.

-- New account-level audiences will start building from pixel events fired with the Account ID.
+- New account-level audiences start building from pixel events fired with the Account ID.

 - It may take time for audiences to reach sufficient size for targeting.

-- Historical network-level audiences remain available but won't update with new data.
+- Historical network-level audiences remain available but will not update with new data.

 - Once audiences have built up, use them in your campaign targeting.

-- Each account will only have access to audiences built from its own pixel events.
+- Each account only has access to audiences built from its own pixel events.

 - Historical network-level conversions and audiences remain in your reports; they are not deleted.

-- After the switch, new data will start populating at the account level based on the new pixel implementation.
+- After the switch, new data starts populating at the account level based on the new pixel implementation.

-- Expect a transition period where old network-level audiences still exist while new, account-level audiences and conversions start building up.
+- Expect a transition period where old network-level audiences still exist while new account-level audiences and conversions build up.